acorn-io/docs/docs/30-production/25-secrets.md

 acorn secret edit my-app-secret-creds
 ```

 This will open up your editor and you can modify the values.
 When you save and exit the secret will be updated.
-Changing this value will cause containers to be restarted unless the Acorn using them is configured to ignore updates.
+Changing the secret values will cause containers consuming the secret to be restarted.
+This behavior can be changed if the Acorn is configured to ignore updates by the author.

 #### Updating a secret